tcprescott/sahasrahbot/docs/rtgg.md

 Example: `!spoiler open`

-SahasrahBot, after the start of the race in SRL, will post the spoiler log in chat and will automatically begin counting down 900s minutes.
+SahasrahBot, after the start of the race in RaceTime.gg, will post the spoiler log in chat and will automatically begin counting down 900s minutes.

 This bot will inform you when you're ready to begin racing.